Drischdaan/Research/Projects/Renderwerk/README.md

 I really like the modular structure of [Unreal Engine](https://www.unrealengine.com/), but there is no build system (that I know of) that makes it easy to have such a structure.
 Unreal Engine uses a custom build system for that.
 Modifying or extending a build system is quiete difficult.
 Maybe building some custom tooling around premake or cmake could be a solution.
 I will have to look into that.
 Other than that I think having a monolithic structure is fine too.
 I will start with a monolithic structure and see how it goes.

-Flux should be compiled into a dynamic library that can be linked and loaded by "applications".
+Renderwerk should be compiled into a dynamic library that can be linked and loaded by "applications".
 To extend the functionality of the engine without actually modifying the engines source code, I will implement a plugin system.
 The plugin system should be able to load and unload plugins at runtime.
 The plugins should be able to add new systems, components, resources, etc. to the engine.
 The graphics system will probably be a plugin too, to make it easier to switch between different graphics apis and make it possible to run the engine in a headless mode (Used for dedicated servers).

 ### Code Style